KSP-KOS/KOS/doc/source/structures/misc/config.rst

     enabled to make the compiler accept them and not throw errors.

-    Before enabling this to make the error messages go away, first consider going through the offeding script and editing it to rename the variable, lock, or function that is causing the message.
+    Before enabling this to make the error messages go away, first consider going through the offending script and editing it to rename the variable, lock, or function that is causing the message.
 That would be the better solution.
 This config option is only being presented as a dirty way to make old scripts that are no longer being edited keep working on